A General Framework for the Practical Disintegration of PAC-Bayesian Bounds: Setting and basics

-\paragraph{Uniform convergence bound.} A first classical type of generalization bounds is referred to as {\it Uniform Convergence} bounds based on a measure of complexity of the set $\Hcal$ and stand for all the hypotheses of $\Hcal$.
-Among the most renowned complexity measure, we can cite the VC-dimension or the Rademacher complexity.
-This type of bound takes the form
+A first classical type of generalization bounds is referred to as {\it Uniform Convergence} bounds based on a measure of complexity of the set $\Hcal$ (such as the VC-dimension or the Rademacher complexity) and hold for all the hypotheses of $\Hcal$.
+This type of bound takes the form: